City approves 2.87% total levy increase - Albert Lea Tribune

 Howland, who ultimately voted in favor of the increases, said while he understands the need to pay for infrastructure such as the city’s new water tower, he said the council has continued to increase the water rates since he started on the council and questioned how long these increases would need to continue.

-• Approved the fee structure for other fees for the city for 2021.
-Sixth Ward Councilor Al Brooks voted against, saying he felt some of the fees were excessive, and there were some he did not think should even be on the list.
+- Approved the fee structure for other fees for the city for 2021.
+Brooks voted against, saying he felt some of the fees were excessive, and there were some he did not think should even be on the list.

 In 2021, projects include the central water tower replacement, the preliminary phase for the wastewater treatment plant upgrades, the Blazing Star Landing soil contamination project, the 2021 street reconstruction project and the Snyder ball field improvements.